Seven0006/lesleywu-portfolio/README.md

 # Lesley Wu — Personal Portfolio

-A curated set of projects across full-stack development (React/Vite) and desktop apps (Java/PostgreSQL).
+A curated set of projects across full-stack web (React/Vite), desktop apps (JavaFX/PostgreSQL), and serverless automation (Python on AWS Lambda).
 Each project includes a short overview and quick-start steps.

 ---